Assembling your own hanging basket with flowers and plants that match your style can be a satisfying activity.

 After the chances of frost are gone, hanging baskets are great to be outside.
 The earlier you get your hanging basket purchased or planted, the more of its beauty you’ll be able to enjoy.

-Best hanging basket flowers to attract hummingbirds
+Bonus: best hanging basket flowers to attract hummingbirds

 Hummingbirds love flowers that provide them with the sweet nectar they crave.
 There are certainly some flowers that provide more nectar than others.
 Here’s a list of some popular flowers that hummingbirds love — you can plant these in your hanging baskets to attract these birds: